-In August 2023, the Ontario court ruled in our favour, affirming a binding contract made in January 2021 to purchase an 85% interest in the Thacker Pass royalty from Orion Resource Partners ("Orion") for US\$18.7 million.
-Subsequently, the court granted us an injunction in January 2024, restraining Orion and related entities from transferring the remaining 40% interest in the Thacker Pass royalty held by Orion, preserving that interest as a potential remedy for LRC pending resolution of the ongoing litigation.
+In August 2023, the Ontario court ruled in our favour, affirming a binding contract made in January 2021 to purchase an 85% interest in the Thacker Pass royalty from Orion Resource Partners for US\$18.7 million.
+Subsequently, the court granted us an injunction in January 2024, restraining Orion Resource Partners and related entities from transferring the remaining 40% interest in the Thacker Pass royalty held by Orion Resource Partners, preserving that interest as a potential remedy for LRC pending resolution of the ongoing litigation.

-In November 2023, we acquired an existing 1.0% NSR royalty (the "Mia Royalty") on the Mia lithium project in Québec, Canada owned by Q2 Metals Corp. ("Q2 Metals").
+In November 2023, we acquired an existing 1.0% NSR royalty on the Mia lithium project in Québec, Canada owned by Q2 Metals Corp.

 In December 2023, Pinnacle Minerals Limited acquired a controlling interest in the Adina East lithium project from an investment fund managed by Waratah.
-We had previously acquired a 2.0% GOR royalty (the "Adina East Royalty") on this project in December 2022.
+We had previously acquired a 2.0% GOR royalty on this project in December 2022.

 During 2023, LRC re-purchased 154,500 shares under LRC's normal course issuer bid ("NCIB"), at a total cost of US\$1.3 million.
-LRC has not re-purchased any shares to date in 2024.
-The current NCIB concludes on July 9, 2024.

-On March 8, 2024, we acquired a 1.5% GOR royalty (the "M4E Royalty") on mineral claims in Brazil held by M4E Lithium Ltda. ("M4E"), including over the Whitebushes and Mt.
+On March 8, 2024, we acquired a 1.5% GOR royalty on mineral claims in Brazil held by M4E Lithium Ltda., including over the Whitebushes and Mt.
 Elephant lithium projects.